kyma-project/community/concepts/observability-strategy/configurable-logging/01-logging-groundwork.md

 ## Proposed Solution

-The proposal introduces a new preconfigured agent layer that's responsible for collecting all telemetry data.
-Users can configure those agents dynamically at runtime with different configuration scenarios, so that the agents start shipping the data to the configured backends.
-The dynamic configuration and management of the agent is handled by a new operator, which is configured with Kubernetes resources.
-The agents and the new operator are bundled in a new core package called `telemetry`.
+The proposal introduces a new preconfigured layer of collectors that's responsible for collecting all telemetry data.
+Users can configure those collectors dynamically at runtime with different configuration scenarios, so that the collectors start shipping the data to the configured backends.
+The dynamic configuration and management of a collector is handled by a new operator, which is configured with Kubernetes resources.
+The collectors and the new operator are bundled in a new core package called `telemetry`.
 The existing Kyma backends and UIs will be just one possible solution to integrate with.
 The user can install them manually following a blueprint.

 ![b](./assets/logging-future.drawio.svg)